mattijauhiainen/hk-paths/PLAN.md

 ## The visualization

 The visualization should render the flight paths on a globe.
 Globe is implemented by cesium.js library.
 The output of the visualization is the flight track or path, departing from Hong Kong, and arriving at its destination.
-Each path is rendered as a line on the globe, and the color of the line represents the altitude of the flight.
-The colors are not continues, there are few altitude ranges where each range has a different color.
+Each path is rendered as an animated polyline on the globe.

 ## Controls and UI elements

-There is a single button which centers the globe onto Hong Kong.
-There is also a legend which gives the information about the altitude colors.
-Altitudes are given in meters.
+There is a single button which centers the globe onto Hong Kong, and no other UI elements or controls.

 ## Technical stack